English Proficiency Requirement

 - Official TOEFL and IELTS exam scores are valid for two years from the date of the original exam.
 If your scores are more than two years old, you will need to take a new exam for admission consideration.

-If you are applying online, you should attach an electronic copy of your high school transcript(s) to the online application.
 Do not mail high school transcripts or mid-year school reports to the Office of Admissions.
 If you complete a paper application, please mail all transcripts in the same envelope as your application.

 How to submit transcripts